NNDK16002U Science Communication in Theory and Practice

 - Type of assessment

 - Written assignmentTake-home assignment consisting of four small exercises posted during the on-line part of the course and a reflection project to be completed during or after the on-campus part of the course.
-All five parts of the assignment must be handed in no later than 24 August 2018.
+All five parts of the assignment must be handed in on a specific date at August 2021.
 The assignment will be assessed as a collected whole.

 - Exam registration requirements